-The best ND filters come in a variety of different density options that are defined by several numbering scales.
-So, for example, ND 1.8 and ND64 are both ways to describe a filter that cuts light transmission by six f-stops.
-This means that you would be able to set a shutter sped that's six stops slower than without the neutral density filter.
+The best ND filters come in different density options that are defined by several numbering scales.
+The different numbers might seem intimidating or confusing at first, but you'll soon get used to it!
+For example, ND 1.8 and ND64 both describe a filter that cuts light transmission by six f-stops.
+This means that you'd be able to use a shutter speed that's six stops slower than without the neutral density filter.

 Cokin’s Nuances Extreme ND filters come in 6-stop and 10-stop densities, which is an ideal choice for long exposure photography.
 They can also be had in three sizes: P-size (84x100mm), Z-Pro (100x100mm), and X-Pro (130x130mm).
 We went for the Z-Pro option as this is the best balance of portability and versatile lens coverage.
 Their tempered mineral glass with rounded corners is said to be drop resistant, while a nano metallic alloy coating gives a more uniform density and better colour neutrality.